splineai-cloud/COVID-XS/README.md

 </div>

 **Author**: Syed Hussain (hsyed@spline.ai)\
-**SplineAI Tech Private Ltd (https://www.spline.ai)**\
+**SplineAI Tech Private Ltd** (https://www.spline.ai) \
-**Date**:   01 June 2020\
+**Date**: 01 June 2020

 # Introduction

-Coronavirus or COVID-19 Pandemic is an extraorinary Emergency Healthcare crisis in recent time with growing numbers of fataliies, expected to touch half a million deaths by Jun 2020.
+Coronavirus or COVID-19 Pandemic is an extraordinary Emergency Healthcare crisis in recent time with growing numbers of fatalities, expected to touch half a million deaths by Jun 2020.
 Currently, the widely used test method to detect COVID-19 is RT-PCR or Real-Time Polymerase Chain Reaction.
-Although, RT-PCR is a standard diagnostic techniques, it also has many draw backs.
-RT_PCR has shown high-rates of false negatives, its prcoess is time consuming and costly.
-During this crisis, from many experiments it has been found that Pneumonia and COVID-19 infection detection from the imaging e.g. CT Scan and X-Ray is very effective and produce greater insights.
-However, compared to CT Scan or Computed Tomography the use of Chest X-Ray imaging is much cheaper and less time consuming.
+Although RT-PCR is a standard diagnostic technique, it also has many drawbacks.
+RT_PCR has shown high-rates of false negatives, its process is time-consuming and costly.
+During this crisis, from many experiments, it has been found that Pneumonia and COVID-19 infection detection from the imaging e.g. CT Scan and X-Ray is very effective and produces greater insights.
+However, compared to CT Scan or Computed Tomography the use of Chest X-Ray imaging is much cheaper and less efficient.

 We have developed a smart and scalable solution for Pneumonia and COVID-19 prediction system using [Vitis-AI](https://developer.xilinx.com/en/get-started/ai.html) and [AWS-IoT GreenGrass](https://aws.amazon.com/greengrass/) with Xilinx [ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html#hardware) FPGA board as the Edge Device.
-This makes the soution highly scalable, extremely cheaper and mobile suitable for using in any Hospitals, Ambluance or Hospital-in-Wheels.
-However, our solution is not a production ready solution, it primarily meant for helping Healthcare researcher to develop a radiology flow for better and seamless diagnosis of COVID-19.
+This makes the solution highly scalable, extremely cheaper and mobile suitable for use in any Hospitals, Ambulance or Hospital-in-Wheels.
+However, our solution is not a production-ready solution, it primarily meant for helping Healthcare researchers to develop a radiology flow for better and seamless diagnosis of COVID-19.

 We have provided two sets of Deep Learning models for predicting Pneumonia and COVID-19 from Chest X-Rays.
   1) Pnem1 - Pneumonia Detection model for 150x150 image dimension